karlospn/mytechramblings-site-source-code/content/posts/trying-out-the-built-in-container-support-for-the-dotnet-7-sdk.md

 # **Platform images**

-As I said before, the BookStore ``Dockerfile`` uses a multi-stage build with a pair of private platform images as base images.
+As I stated in the previous section, the BookStore API ``Dockerfile`` uses a multi-stage build with a pair of private platform images as base images.

 > But, what`s a platform image?

-When talking about containers security on the enterprise one of the best practices is to use your own platform images, those platform images are the base for your company applications.
+When talking about containers security, one of the best practices is to use your own platform images, those platform images are the base for your company applications.

 <add-img>

 The point of having a platform image instead of directly using a base image is to ensure that the resulting containers are hardened according to any corporate policies before being deployed to production.

-The BookStore API  ``Dockerfile`` uses a multi-stage build to create the app image, but the ``built-in container support for .NET7 SDK`` works a little bit different, instead of using a multi-stage approach it creates the application artifact locally (on your machine, outside of Docker) and afterwards the container image gets created using the local artifact.
+The BookStore API  ``Dockerfile`` uses a multi-stage build to create the container image, but the ``container support for .NET SDK`` works a little bit different when you execute  the ``dotnet publish`` command, instead of using a multi-stage approach it creates the application artifact locally (on your machine, outside of Docker) and afterwards the artifact is copied inside the container image.

 The BookStore API ``Dockerfile`` uses a those 2 platform images:
 - ``sdk:7.0-bullseye-slim-1.0.0``
 - ``runtime-deps:7.0-bullseye-slim-1.0.0``

-But as I have stated in the previous paragraph, the container support for .NET7 SDK only needs a single image because the build step is done outside of Docker, which means that the only image we need is the one that contains the runtime: ``runtime-deps:7.0-bullseye-slim-1.0.0``
+But the container support for .NET SDK only needs a single base image because the build step is done outside of Docker, which means that the only image we need is the one that contains the runtime dependencies: ``runtime-deps:7.0-bullseye-slim-1.0.0``

-Let's take a look at how we are building the ``runtime-deps:7.0-bullseye-slim-1.0.0`` image:
+Let's take a look at what the ``runtime-deps:7.0-bullseye-slim-1.0.0`` image contains:

 - A user named ``devsecops`` is created with the ``adduser`` command (The ``gecos`` argument prevents the system from asking for additional details).
 - The ``chown`` command is used to set the ``devsecops`` user as owner of the ``/app`` directory.
-- Non-root users are not allowed to allocate ports below ``1024``, the ``ASPNETCORE_URLS``environment is setting the running port to be the ``8080``.
+- Non-root users are not allowed to allocate ports below ``1024``, with the ``ASPNETCORE_URLS`` environment we're settings the port ``8080`` as the running port.

 ```yaml
 FROM mcr.microsoft.com/dotnet/runtime-deps:7.0-bullseye-slim